Signing someone else's name on a check

 Writing bad checks

 Many banks offer overdraft protection that kicks in if you write a check that exceeds your account balance.
 But writing a check that you know is no good is illegal.
 The risk isn't negligible: Kaplan says some people do get prosecuted for writing bad checks.

 "Not only are there criminal penalties involved, but you get put on a list of bad-check writers," she says.
 "A lot of places won't accept your checks, and you may have difficulty opening a bank account again because you've been labeled as a fraudster."

 Copying US currency

 Color printers, scanners and copiers make it surprisingly easy to replicate U.S. or foreign currency.
 But it is illegal to print your own money, even if all you want to do is make play money for the kids.

-It's OK to reproduce U.S. currency only if you follow the guidelines established by the U.S. Secret Service, according to Claudia Dickens, a spokeswoman for the U.S. Bureau of Engraving and Printing, part of the U.S. Treasury in Washington, D.C.
+It's OK to reproduce U.S. currency only if you follow the guidelines established by the U.S. Secret Service, according to Claudia Dickens, a spokeswoman for the U.S. Bureau of Engraving and Printing, part of the U.S. Treasury in Washington.

 "If you make a copy of currency, it has to be at least 150% larger than what you and I carry in our wallets or 75% of its normal size.
-If you make it in color, you can only do one side," she says.
+If you make it in color, you can only do one side," Dickens says.

 Defacing US currency

 Dollar bills and other U.S. currency aren't meant to be run through the clothes washer, written on or chewed up by pets.
 Although accidental damage to currency normally isn't illegal, deliberately defacing it is.

 Federal law prohibits any action that mutilates, cuts, defaces, perforates or glues together U.S. currency or otherwise renders bills unusable.